Georg Solti: Munich and Frankfurt

-In 1951 Solti conducted at the Salzburg Festival for the first time, partly through the influence of Furtwängler, who was impressed by him.
+In 1951, Solti conducted at the Salzburg Festival for the first time, partly through the influence of Furtwängler, who was impressed by him.
 The work was Mozart's Idomeneo, which had not been given there before.
-In Munich Solti achieved critical and popular success, but for political reasons his position at the State Opera was never secure.
-The view persisted that a German conductor should be in charge; pressure mounted, and after five years Solti accepted an offer to move to Frankfurt in 1952 as musical director of the Oper Frankfurt.
+In Munich, Solti achieved critical and popular success, but for political reasons, his position at the State Opera was never secure.
+The view persisted that a German conductor should be in charge; pressure mounted, and after five years, Solti accepted an offer to move to Frankfurt in 1952 as musical director of the Oper Frankfurt.
 The city's opera house had been destroyed in the war, and Solti undertook to build a new company and repertoire for its recently completed replacement.
 He also conducted the symphony concerts given by the opera orchestra.
 Frankfurt's was a less prestigious house than Munich's and he initially regarded the move as a demotion, but he found the post fulfilling and remained at Frankfurt from 1952 to 1961, presenting 33 operas, 19 of which he had not conducted before.
 Frankfurt, unlike Munich, could not attract many of the leading German singers.
 Solti recruited many rising young American singers such as Claire Watson and Sylvia Stahlman, to the extent that the house acquired the nickname "Amerikanische Oper am Main".
-In 1953 the West German government offered Solti German citizenship, which, being effectively stateless as a Hungarian exile, he gratefully accepted.
+In 1953, the West German government offered Solti German citizenship, which, being effectively stateless as a Hungarian exile, he gratefully accepted.
 He believed he could never return to Hungary, by then under communist rule.
 He remained a German citizen for two decades.

-During his Frankfurt years Solti made appearances with other opera companies and orchestras.
+During his Frankfurt years, Solti made appearances with other opera companies and orchestras.
 He conducted in the Americas for the first time in 1952, giving concerts in Buenos Aires.
-In the same year he made his debut at the Edinburgh Festival as a guest conductor with the visiting Hamburg State Opera.
-The following year he was a guest at the San Francisco Opera with Elektra, Die Walküre and Tristan und Isolde.
-In 1954 he conducted Don Giovanni at the Glyndebourne Festival.
+In the same year, he made his debut at the Edinburgh Festival as a guest conductor with the visiting Hamburg State Opera.
+The following year, he was a guest at the San Francisco Opera with Elektra, Die Walküre, and Tristan und Isolde.
+In 1954, he conducted Don Giovanni at the Glyndebourne Festival.
 The reviewer in The Times said that no fault could be found in Solti's "vivacious and sensitive" conducting.
 In the same year Solti made his first appearance with the Chicago Symphony Orchestra, at the Ravinia Festival.
-In 1960 he made his debut at the Metropolitan Opera in New York, conducting Tannhäuser, and he continued to appear there until 1964.
+In 1960, he made his debut at the Metropolitan Opera in New York City, conducting Tannhäuser, and he continued to appear there until 1964.